mui/material-ui/docs/data/base/guides/next-js-app-router/next-js-app-router.md

 ## Next.js and React Server Components

-The Next.js App Router implements React Server Components, a [new feature](https://github.com/reactjs/rfcs/blob/main/text/0227-server-module-conventions.md#changes-since-v1) introduced in React 18.
+The Next.js App Router implements React Server Components, [an upcoming feature for React](https://github.com/reactjs/rfcs/blob/main/text/0227-server-module-conventions.md).

 To support the App Router, currently all components and hooks from Base UI and other MUI libraries are exported with the `"use client"` directive.